Gayuu01/Online_BookStore_Anlysis/README.md

 ## 🔧 Features

-Store and manage book inventory.
+- Store and manage book inventory.

-Track customer details and orders.
+- Track customer details and orders.

-Execute basic and advanced SQL queries for data retrieval and insights.
+- Execute basic and advanced SQL queries for data retrieval and insights.

 ## 📊 SQL Queries Implemented

 #### 🔹 Basic Queries

-Retrieve all books in the "Fiction" genre.
+1.Retrieve all books in the "Fiction" genre.

-Find books published after 1950.
+2.Find books published after 1950.

-List all customers from Canada.
+3.List all customers from Canada.

-Show orders placed in November 2023.
+4.Show orders placed in November 2023.

-Retrieve the total stock of books available.
+5.Retrieve the total stock of books available.

-Find the details of the most expensive book.
+6.Find the details of the most expensive book.

-List all genres available in the Books table.
+7.List all genres available in the Books table.

+8.Calculate the total revenue generated from all orders.

+#### 🔹 Advanced Queries

+1.Retrieve the total number of books sold for each genre.

+2.Find the most frequently ordered book.

+3.Show the top 3 most expensive books in the "Fantasy" genre.

+4.Retrieve the total quantity of books sold by each author.

+5.Find the customer who spent the most on orders.

+6.Calculate the stock remaining after fulfilling all orders.

+## 📊 Insights from the Project

+📈 Sales & Demand Trends

+Identify the most popular book genres based on total sales.

+Determine the most frequently ordered book to analyze customer preferences.

+👥 Customer Insights

+List customers who placed multiple orders to identify loyal buyers.

+Find the highest-spending customers for targeted marketing strategies.

+💰 Revenue & Financial Analysis

 Calculate the total revenue generated from all orders.

-#### 🔹 Advanced Queries

-Retrieve the total number of books sold for each genre.

-Find the most frequently ordered book.

-Show the top 3 most expensive books in the "Fantasy" genre.

-Retrieve the total quantity of books sold by each author.

-Find the customer who spent the most on orders.
+Identify high-value transactions by retrieving orders exceeding a certain amount.

+📦 Inventory & Stock Management

+Identify books with low stock to prioritize restocking.

-Calculate the stock remaining after fulfilling all orders.
+Calculate remaining stock after fulfilling all orders for better inventory control.

+📍 Geographic Insights

+List customer locations to understand regional demand.

+Identify cities where customers spent the most to target marketing efforts.

+⏰ Time-Based Sales Trends

+Analyze seasonal sales by checking orders placed in specific periods (e.g., November 2023).

+Find books published after a certain year to track demand for newer publications.

 ## 🛠 Technologies Used